cloudfoundry/summit-training-classes/basics/site/content/labs/pushing.md

 This app is configured with a [deployment manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).
 The manifest tells CF the app name and how many instances to create (among other things).
 Manifests are optional.

 You can see the manifest by opening the file: `03-push/web-app/manifest.yml`.
+On Linux and macOS you can use the `cat` command to print the contents of a file to the terminal.

 ```yaml
 applications: